-Many types of interactions, including purely repulsive steric, electrostatic, and the attractive component of van der Waals interactions, determine the structure of proteins in general and the conformations of amino acid side chains in particular.
+Many types of interactions, including steric, van der Waals, and electrostatic, determine the structure of proteins in general and the conformations of amino acid side chains in particular.
 However, the relative contributions of the different types of interactions are not known.
-For example, the dominant interactions that control the side-chain dihedral angle distributions for each residue have not been identified, even though there is now a wealth of highresolution structural data on thousands of proteins.
+For example, the dominant interactions that control the side-chain dihedral angle distributions for each residue have not been identified, even though there is now a wealth of high-resolution structural data on thousands of proteins.
 We seek to determine to what extent the key features of the side-chain dihedral angle distributions of different amino acids observed in protein crystal structures can be captured by steric repulsion and stereochemical constraints alone.

-A similar question motivated Ramachandran and colleagues to model peptides as hard spheres with stereochemical constraints for the bond lengths and angles.^{1,2} Using such hard-sphere calculations, they identified the backbone dihedral angle combinations (φ and ψ) for an alanyl dipeptide mimetic that are sterically allowed, given physically reasonable values for the atom sizes, bond lengths, and bond angles.
+A similar question motivated Ramachandran and colleagues to model peptides as hard spheres with stereochemical constraints for the bond lengths and angles [1, 2].
+Using such hard-sphere calculations, they identified the backbone dihedral angle combinations (φ and ψ) for an alanyl dipeptide mimetic that are sterically allowed, given physically reasonable values for the atom sizes, bond lengths, and bond angles.
 They found that large regions of φ and ψ space are disallowed due to steric clashes between atoms in the dipeptide.
-Moreover, we now know that essentially every amino acid in every protein
+Moreover, we now know that essentially every amino acid in every protein structure obeys the hard-sphere limits defined by Ramachandran and coworkers [3, 4].